Travel Guide to the Pamir Highway and the Wakhan Valley

 🏙 Khorog: rest, river, and return to civilization

-Arriving in Khorog after touring the Wakhan Valley and the eastern Pamirs was almost like coming back to the modern world.
-The city has that feel of an urban oasis: it's not large or chaotic, but after days of dusty roads and tiny villages, you feel like there's everything.
+Arriving in Khorog after traveling through the Wakhan Valley and the eastern part of the Pamir Mountains was like returning to the modern world.
+The city has the feel of an urban oasis.
+It's neither large nor chaotic, but after days of dusty roads and tiny villages, you feel like you have everything you need.

 Khorog se siente como volver a la civilización moderna